 There are some worries that seem to be common to almost every homeschool mom.
 We worry to varying degrees, but I think there are concerns that cross our minds whether it is once a semester or once a week.
 (Or, during those days, once an hour!)

-And then we have our own individual worries based on our unique family situations.
+In addition, we have our own individual worries based on our unique family situations.
 There are things that concern me that have never crossed your mind and vice versa.

 My Homeschool Mom Worries